Online Master of Business Administration

 To request consideration for a GMAT/GRE waiver, students must meet one of two options and upload the appropriate form to their application:

 Applicants must have extensive work experience in a career with upward mobility and a minimum of five years of professional experience.
 PLEASE NOTE: Waiver forms will only be considered if the MBA application is complete.
 If you meet this criteria, please upload this form to your application.

-Applicants who have earned a bachelor's degree from USF Tampa and have a cumulative GPA of 3.5 or higher as indicated on the USF transcript (no rounding), can submit a GMAT waiver request.
+Applicants who have earned a bachelor's degree from USF Tampa, a State of Florida Preeminent Institution or from an Association of American University (AAU) and have a cumulative GPA of 3.5 or higher as indicated on the transcript (no rounding), can submit a GMAT waiver request.
 If you meet this criteria, please upload this form to your application.

 In addition to the items listed above, international students must supply the following: